EU leaders comments on Brexit at informal summit in Austria

 “It’s a compromise from both sides, it’s not on one side.”

 “You know that, as before, the approaches are very different.
-But to report something positive, inside the room, away from the hard media statements outside, I think both sides are aware that they will only reach a solution if they move towards each other.”
+But to report something positive, inside the room, away from the hard media statements outside, I think both sides are aware that they will only reach a solution if they move toward each other.”

 Reporting by Philip Blenkinsop, Daphne Psaledakis and Jan Strupczewski